 That's 20 kites in all.

-This is the first kite in a new series of small Paper designs.
+These are the first 3 kites in a new series of small Paper designs.
 Small, but still capable of flying hundreds of feet up.
 Using nothing but copier paper and sticky tape - even for the spars!

 "All About Kites - 'Ask Tim' Q&As"